jd-opensource/velero-plugin-for-jdcloud/README.md

    Replace `<Your Bucket>` and `<Your Endpoint>` with your bucket name and endpoint.

-   Enter the JKE cluster, upgrade the Velero workload, replace the image with the one uploaded to JD Image Serve.
+   Enter the K8S Cluster, upgrade the Velero workload, replace the image with the one uploaded to JD Image Serve.

 7. Check the storage location status.